The talented monoid of a directed graph with applications to graph algebras: Graph moves

 \begin{theorem}[{\cite[Theorem 7.4]{MR3045151}}] Suppose that $E$ and $F$ are graphs with a finite number of vertices and an infinite number of edges such that $L_{\mathsf{k}}(E)$ and $L_{\mathsf{k}}(F)$ simple.
 Then the following are equivalent: \begin{enumerate} \item $L_{\mathsf{k}}(E)$ and $L_{\mathsf{k}}(F)$ are Morita equivalent. \item $K_0^{\mathrm{alg}}(L_{\mathsf{k}}(E))\cong K_0^{\mathrm{alg}}(L_{\mathsf{k}}(F))$, and $E$ and $F$ have the same number of singular vertices. \item $E$ can be transformed into $F$ by finitely many of moves (S), (O), (I) and (R) and their inverses. \end{enumerate} \end{theorem}

 Similar results hold for Morita equivalence of graph $C^*$-algebras.
-See \cite{arxiv1611.07120} and \cite{MR3837603}for further references.
+See \cite{arxiv1611.07120} and \cite{MR3837603} for further references. }

-In this section we will consider the graph moves which yield graded Morita equivalent Leavitt path algebras, and prove that these moves also yield $\mathbb{Z}$-isomorphic talented monoids.
-This serves as further evidence to the claim that talented monoids are complete Morita equivalence invariants for Leavitt path algebras.
+In this section we will consider, among standard graph moves, those which yield graded Morita equivalent Leavitt path algebras, and prove that these moves also yield $\mathbb{Z}$-isomorphic talented monoids.
+This serves as further evidence to the claim that talented monoids are complete graded Morita equivalence invariant for Leavitt path algebras.
+In \S\ref{othermoves} we will discuss other standard moves that give Morita equivalent Leavitt path algebras, however would not give graded Morita equivalence.

-\subsection{Move (S): source removal}
+\subsection{Move (S): Source removal}

 \begin{definition} Let $E$ be a row-finite graph and $v\in E^0$ a source which is also a regular vertex (i.e., not a sink).
 We say that $E_{\setminus v}$ -- the graph obtained by restricting $E$ to $E^0\setminus\left\{v\right\}$ -- is formed by performing \emph{Move (S)} on $E$. \end{definition}